haruue-net/srcproxy/README.md

 ```

 Note that adding the above route would cause all TCP traffic sent to
-2001:db8:aaaa::/64 to be routed to local addresses only.
+2001:db8:aaaa::/64 to be routed to local processes only.
 This would also
 prevent any incoming TCP connections to 2001:db8:aaaa::/64 from being
 established.